 To sustain innovative academic programs for the next generation, Terry relies heavily on the support of private donors.
 There are a number of ways to make a financial gift to Terry.

-The Annual Fund is our primary account that contains our most versatile resources.
+The Excellence Fund is our primary account that contains our most versatile resources.
 It is near and dear to us because we can use this account to meet any need that arises.